What are the differences between ORG579 and ORG581?

 ORG581: You will identify a real-world problem within a specific organization and investigate options to solve the problem using factual, standardized, secondary research methodology.
 Or, you may choose to identify a real-world opportunity, such as the feasibility of a new business venture to determine the risks and potential for success.
 Although framed around a practical, self-selected business problem or opportunity, the broader emphasis is on research methodology, framing the problem or opportunity, and analyzing and interpreting information for a decision-maker.
 The output will be a structured, five-section report similar to a traditional thesis.
 There will be strict compliance with CSU-Global writing and APA standards.
 All required reading material is the responsibility of the student and includes two research-based textbooks as well as the current edition of the APA Manual.

-In other words, ORG579 focuses on a practical approach to workplace leadership while ORG581 hones your research ability for future career success or doctoral studies.
+In other words, ORG579 focuses on a practical approach to workplace leadership while ORG581 hones your research ability for future career success, entrepreneurial ventures or doctoral studies.

 When will I choose between ORG579 and ORG581?